France stops grain exports outside Europe, including Morocco

 France is the only European country to ban phosphine.
 Other countries have renewed their authorization for its use.
 A French MP describes the ban as “absurd”.
 He says that countries that buy grain from France are asking for phosphine.

 France is the largest wheat producer in the EU and has been able to sell most of its export surplus outside the EU.
 This surplus is estimated at just over 10 million tonnes.
-Morocco increased its import requirements after a drought-affected harvest.
+Morocco increased its import requirements following a drought-affected harvest.
 The North African country has therefore become a larger than usual market for EU wheat.

 The French government wants to follow the European legislation which authorizes the use of phosphine.
 A government source says the ban threatens the French grain trade.
 Cereals represent approximately 10% of French agricultural exports.